metpallyv/TwitterAnalytics/README.md

 2. I wanted to estimate US Congressmen's stance on a particular political issue/bill.
 For example, I want to capture Donald Trump's political ideology using his tweets and friends information on Twitter.
    Furthermore, if we make use of the text information of users’ tweets, especially retweets, to better understand political        figure’s emphasis on different topics.
-If Donald Trump follows Hillary CLinton on Twitter and if he retweets lots of postive tweets of Hillary clinton related to Iran Nuke bill, we can predict that Donald Trump would vote postively for that Iran Nuke bill.
+Hypothetically,If Donald Trump follows Hillary CLinton on twitter and if he retweets lots of postive tweets of Hillary clinton related to Iran Nuke bill, we can predict that Donald Trump's stance on Iran Nuke bill topic is  positive.
+Similarly, I try to establish every congressman's stance on a particular topic using his/her twitter interaction.

 #Twitter Crawler
 This application does the following using Twitter REST APIs: